PsiXYZ/pytherm/README.rst

 -----------------
 * Activity models:

-  1. UNIFAC and Modified UNIFAC
+  * UNIFAC and Modified UNIFAC
-  2. PITZER
+  * PITZER

 * EOS models:

-  1. PSRK
+  * PSRK

 * Calculations:

-  1. Solubility in 2 and 3 component systems
+  * Solubility in 2 and 3 component systems
-  2. LLE for non-electrolyte systems
+  * LLE for non-electrolyte systems
-  3. VLE using EOS
+  * VLE using EOS

 Getting Started
 ---------------
-UNIFAC
+Exmple of activity coefficient calculations using UNIFAC:

 .. code-block:: python